-It’s back to work this week for most and for me it’s been a week of fine tuning my 2020 planning and creating my own marketing content for use over the next couple of months.
-I’m writing blogs/social posts/adding to my website and creating a range of branded videos (a newbie for me!) – to get ahead of the game for when new customer projects kick off next week!
+It’s back to work this week for most and for me it’s been a week of fine-tuning my 2020 planning and creating my own marketing content for use over the next couple of months.
+I’m writing blogs/social posts/adding to my website and creating a range of branded videos (a newbie for me!) – to get ahead of the game for when new client projects kick off next week!
 What’s your focus for marketing in 2020?

 I finished 2019 with a clear plan of what my own marketing will focus on throughout this year with a content theme for each month.
 So, this week has been about starting the creation of my monthly content, certainly for Q1.
-This planning ensures that the messages to my customers and those I am yet to work with is consistent across all the channels I’m choosing to focus on.
-This content is designed to raise my profile, grow my networks, generate leads and ultimately engage with new customers to build that all important ‘know, like and trust’ so I can grow in 2020 and achieve the business goals I have set.
+This planning ensures that the messages to my clients and those I am yet to work with is consistent across all the channels I’m choosing to focus on.
+This content is designed to raise my profile, grow my networks, generate leads and ultimately engage with new clients to build that all-important ‘know, like and trust’ so I can grow in 2020 and achieve the business goals I have set.

 Is your marketing planned out in a similar way, or is marketing an ad-hoc activity that often gets pushed to one side when other tasks need to take priority?